All Episodes

 But they don't want to sit there and be saddled with the results of the military losing while they are in office.

-JFK and K and what's his face, LBJ essentially blew that war sky high, with the best in the brightest.
+LBJ essentially blew that war sky high with the best and the brightest.

 And they dumped it all on Nixon before it was all over.

-Not that Nixon didn't deserve some of it, but I mean, let's face it.
+Not that Nixon didn't deserve some of it, but I mean, let's face it, that war was lost because Walter Cronkite said it was over.

 That can never be said.